Validity Checks for Secret Detection findings

 Goals

-- Provide token validity status of detected GitLab and partner tokens to Ultimate customers
+- Provide token validity status for both GitLab and partner tokens to Ultimate customers

 Non-Goals